Amendments

 Document List

-If the study is greater than minimal risk, or your sponsor requires a document list in the letter, a document list must be provided for the IRB correspondence letter or modification form.
+If the study is greater than minimal risk, or your sponsor requires a document list in the letter, a document list must be provided for the IRB correspondence letter.
 This listing should be in a format that the IRB may copy and paste into the IRB approval letter.
 Study teams are responsible for the accuracy of the document list.

 An example of an appropriate document listing: